shwetanaren/shwetanaren/README.md

 ### Hi 👋 I'm Shweta

-My journey into coding/programming started with C and C++ a decade ago and recently got back into building fun projects using 'scratch programming' with my 7 yo old son and shifted gears to pivot to python and JS.
+My journey into coding/programming started with C and C++ a decade ago and recently got to build fun projects using 'scratch programming' with my 7 yo old son and I shifted gears to pivot to python and JS programming.

 At this point in time I'm enjoying building out projects across the below programming languages / tools.